Search Menu

 Modern-day Beagles are thought to have descended from Talbot Hounds, large white scenthounds that accompanied William the Conqueror into Britain during the 11th century.
 Another now-extinct breed that may have contributed some DNA is the Irish Kerry beagle, small black-and-tan dogs similar to Bloodhounds.

-The name Beagle first appeared in English literature in 1475 (see sidebar), and it was mentioned in the works of no lesser literary lights than Chaucer and Shakespeare.
+The name Beagle first appeared in English literature in 1475.
+It was mentioned in the works of no lesser literary lights than Chaucer and Shakespeare.
 “She’s a beagle, true-bred, and one that adores me,” says Sir Toby Belch in Twelfth Night.

 Queen Elizabeth I was among the many Beagle enthusiasts who owned one of the variations on the basic design.
 Her “pocket beagles” stood about nine inches tall.
-These tiny hounds were also known as “singing beagles” or “glove beagles,” said to be able easily stand on an outstretched hand.
+These tiny hounds were also known as “singing beagles” or “glove beagles.”
+They were even said to be able easily stand on an outstretched hand.

-Beagle-like dogs appeared in America sometime before the Civil War, but it wasn’t until the 1880s that the breed was firmly established.
+Beagle-like dogs appeared in America sometime before the Civil War.
+However, the breed wasn’t firmly established until the 1880s.
 In 1885, a Beagle named Blunder became the first to be registered by the AKC.
 In the 1890s, the recently formed National Beagle Club held its first field trials.

 Folk Hero

-In Rockwell’s paintings, you see the breed everywhere, whether it’s a young boy bringing his dog to the vet or a pair of pals on a fishing trip.
+By the mid-20th century, their cute looks and merry personalities had placed Beagles in homes all over the country.
+When Norman Rockwell wanted a dog for his hearth-and-home scenes of American life, he often picked a Beagle.
+You see the breed everywhere in his paintings, whether it’s a young boy bringing his dog to the vet or a pair of pals on a fishing trip.
 In Rockwell’s iconic May 26, 1943, Saturday Evening Post cover “The Homecoming G.I.,” the first kisses the soldier is likely to receive will come from the little tricolor hound darting out to greet him.

-Cartoonist Charles M. Schulz gave the breed a huge boost when he introduced a canine character named Snoopy on October 4, 1950, two days after the debut of the comic strip that would become known to the world as Peanuts.
-Pretty soon, Snoopy had leapt from the strip, read by 355 million people around the world, to books, television, the Broadway stage, greeting cards, pajamas, pop music charts, and parades, particularly the Macy’s Thanksgiving Day Parade, where his balloon dominates the festivities more than four decades after his first appearance.
+Cartoonist Charles M. Schulz gave the breed a huge boost when he introduced a canine character named Snoopy on October 4, 1950, two days after the debut of the Peanuts comic strip.
+Pretty soon, Snoopy had leapt from the strip, read by 355 million people around the world, to books, television, the Broadway stage, greeting cards, pajamas, and more.
+He even appears in parades, particularly the Macy’s Thanksgiving Day Parade, where his balloon dominates the festivities more than four decades after his first appearance.

 For Snoopy, and only Snoopy, the AKC made an exception to its rule that dogs must be real to be registered, giving him the honorary number of Beagle-1.